st3llabr1/essays/Latimer_Draft/README.md

 .ve-media default:http://raw.githubusercontent.com/edisonpapers/media/main/Latimer/Latimer_Legal_Team.jpg left width=60% caption="Latimer and General Electric Company Legal Team"

-From 1885 to about 1924, Latimer worked with essentially the same people, though the names of the departments and their corporate affiliations changed.
+From 1885 to about 1924,==Latimer=={1846,1529,426,537} worked with essentially the same people, though the names of the departments and their corporate affiliations changed.
 He entered the Engineering Department of the Edison Electric Light Company and about 1889 was transferred to the Legal Department.
 When the Edison General Electric Company merged with Thomson-Houston in 1892, Latimer continued to serve in the Legal Department of the newly formed General Electric Company.
 (After a bitter struggle, Edison's name was dropped, and Edison himself had no more involvement with the company beyond defending his patents.)[^19] About 1896, Latimer joined the Board of Patent Control, a joint arrangement between General Electric and the Westinghouse Company; and finally, about 1911, began work in the private consulting firm headed by Edwin Hammer (brother of William) and Elmer Schwarz.

 .ve-media default:http://edison.rutgers.edu/images/latimer/tech/eel.jpg right width=50% caption="Edison Electric Light Company, 1886"